quambene/syntax_reminder/src/09_dart.md

    // code that might throw an exception
 }
 on Exception1 {
-   // code for handling exception
+   // code for handling exception1
 }
-catch Exception2 {
+catch (err) {
-   // code for handling exception
+   // code for handling other exceptions
 }
 ```